History & Anatomy of Bobble Heads - Shop for Bobble Head Dolls, Bobbing Heads

 Bobble head dolls have remained popular since their reintroduction into pop culture in the late 90s, but over-saturation of the market by some companies have led to the lowering of pricing of older, collectible bobble head dolls.
 The most popular current styles of bobbleheads are made of solid, durable plastic, poly-resin, and flocked.
 The flocked style bobble head incorporates a plastic shell covered with a fuzz like flocked layer on the outer shell.

-Here is an example of a modern bobble head doll with a demonstration of a Chihuahua Dog Bobble Head Doll.
+Here is an example of a modern bobble head doll with a demonstration of our Bobble Head Bull Terrier Dog.

 Amongst the most popular bobble head dolls continues to be the bobble head dog.
 The bobble head animals are popular due to the love of various animals, their compact size, and the ability to place the bobble head on the car dashboard or back window.
 In the United States, the availability of bobble head dogs have been limited greatly over the past several years.
 As of late 2013, one of the top producers of ceramic bobble head dogs discontinued their product line.